noorfatimah-iqbalhusain/Wiztaqnia/Custom Fritzing Parts/README.md

 ## Learn More

-Tutorials on creating, validating, and sharing custom parts, plus tips for beginners, are available on the [Wiztaqnia® blog](https://wiztaqnia.com).
+Tutorials on creating, validating, and sharing custom parts, plus tips for beginners, are available on the [Wiztaqnia®](https://wiztaqnia.com).